 First, let’s take a look at the meaning of quality.
 There are many definitions of quality, but the American Society for Quality (ASQ) defines it as:

 A subjective term for which each person or sector has its own definition.
 In technical usage, quality can have two meanings: 1.
 The characteristics of a product or service that bear on its ability to satisfy stated or implied needs; 2.
 A product or service free of deficiencies.
 According to Joseph Juran, quality means “fitness for use;” according to Philip Crosby, it means “conformance to requirements.”
+(1)

-Changing your company’s culture cannot be accomplished overnight or by you alone, but here are a few things you can do incite a company-wide shift toward a culture of quality.
+Changing your company’s culture cannot be accomplished overnight or by you alone, but here are a few things you can do incite a companywide shift toward a culture of quality.

 Along with other leaders in your company, discuss the meaning of quality and come up with a definition.
 If possible, engage your customers in a dialogue about their needs and what quality means to them.
 If that’s not possible, review customer data and put yourself in their shoes.
 If your company already has a definition of quality, make sure your employees are familiar with it, and talk with them about what it means for their role.

-Be the quality you want to see in your employees and in your company.
-Take pride in your work and your team.
+You can set the bar by taking pride in your work and your team.
 If you expect a certain level of quality from others, uphold yourself to the same high standards.
 It may sound obvious, but leading by example can be one of the most effective forms of leadership and inspiring change.
 Managers can be just as resistant to change (including changes to quality initiatives) as other employees.
 Try to embrace quality initiatives and take care not to deride these changes to your team.
 Rather, be honest about the changes and what they mean to each individual’s job responsibilities and engage each employee in an open dialogue.